Data protection is a matter of trust!

 Data protection is a topic.
 Protecting data is an attitude!

-For this reason, we decided not to rely solely on an external team of experts, but to also strive internally for qualifications in this area.
-Hence, besides her role as quality manager at vieconsult, Mag.
-Julia Pountney also acts as internal privacy coordinator.
-She is responsible for keeping a data protection perspective upon daily processes and for constantly optimizing them.
+For this reason, we decided to strive internally for qualifications in this area.
+Hence, besides his role as managing director at vieconsult, Mag.
+Gerd Beidernikl also acts as an internal privacy coordinator.
+As a certified data expert of WKO he is responsible for keeping a data protection perspective upon daily processes and for constantly optimizing them.

 As a quality service provider, vieconsult is committed to the trustful handling of projects.
 For us, in addition to the listed, partly legally obligated, measures, this includes: